2024-FALL-DSC-412-001/DSC412-project-cassidy-petrykowski/README.md

 ## Gathering Data

+Run:

+`cd data/`

+`mkdir photos`

+`mkdir grids`

+`cd ..`

+This will make your photos and grids directories and return you to your great repo.

 #### Webscraper

 The webscraper goes through https://www.braceletbook.com/photos/ page by page and takes the URLs of each pattern, taking only "alpha"